amr-abdelhamid/refbook/manuscript/BeforeYouStart.md

 As you can see, any artifact can be related to so many other concepts, artifacts, or workitems.
 A user story can trace to many other workitems (white), trace to other information (light blue), or trace to physical artifacts (gray).

 Traceability enables the team to study the impact of a change and assess its costs, risks, and root-causes.
 In the scenario below, a defect reported by a customer is traced back to the defected code.
 This code is traced back to the reason of its existence or change, which is found to be a change requested by the customer sometime ago.
-Other information about the change request can be deduced:
+In turn, more information about the change request can be deduced:

 ![Defected code is traced back to the reason of change and hence the root cause behind the defect](\images\root-cause-analysis.png)